Revisiting and Expanding the IPv6 Periphery: Global-Scale Measurement and Security Analysis: Routing Loop Vulnerabilities

 \subsection{Periphery Device Vendor Information}

 To characterize routing loop vulnerabilities at the vendor level, we perform service fingerprinting on devices already confirmed to be involved in routing loops and extract device metadata to infer associated hardware manufacturers.
-Compared with the previous routing loop detection stage, the goal here is no longer to determine whether a loop exists, but to identify which vendors' devices are most frequently associated with the affected infrastructure.

 \textbf{Service Fingerprinting and Vendor Identification.} We analyze the packet contents of eight exposed services and find that HTTP on ports 80 and 8080, FTP on port 21, and Telnet on port 23 are particularly likely to disclose vendor-specific information.
 For devices confirmed to be involved in routing loops, we use ZGrab2 to rescan common ports (HTTP/80, HTTP/8080, FTP/21, and Telnet/23).
 We then extract metadata such as \texttt{Server}, \texttt{WWW-Authenticate}, \texttt{X-Powered-By}, page title (from HTTP), and service banners (from FTP/Telnet) to infer device vendors.